Iron Lad: Fictional character biography

-Cassie and Jonas eventually feel attracted to one another, due initially to Nate's mental imprint.
-They later begin a relationship.
-While fighting the cosmic cube-altered Absorbing Man, during the "Dark Reign" storyline, Jonas (now a joint member of the Young Avengers and the Mighty Avengers) is affected by the cube's cosmic radiation and splits into both Iron Lad (Nate) and the original Vision.
+Cassie and Jonas remain attracted to one another, initially due to Nate's mental imprint.
+While fighting the Cosmic Cube-altered Absorbing Man, Jonas is affected by the Cube's radiation and splits into Iron Lad (Nate) and the original Vision.
 Iron Lad appears to maintain the memories of the events prior to going back in time.
-After the Absorbing Man is defeated, the original Vision and Iron Lad merge back together as the new Vision once again.
+After the Absorbing Man is defeated, the original Vision and Iron Lad reunite.

-Iron Lad appears in the 2010-12 miniseries, Avengers: The Children's Crusade, in which he prevents Wolverine from killing an amnesiac and de-powered Wanda Maximoff (whom Wolverine feels presents too great a threat).
-Iron Lad states that he does this because the future depends on their survival.
+Iron Lad appears in the series Avengers: The Children's Crusade, in which he prevents Wolverine from killing an amnesiac and de-powered Wanda Maximoff.
 Soon thereafter, Cassie's deceased father Scott Lang is plucked from the past and saved, but Cassie is killed.
-Iron Lad insists upon travelling back to the past to save her, and he kills Jonas when he protests.
-When the Young Avengers tell Iron Lad that this is most likely the event that will lead him down the path to becoming Kang the Conqueror, he states that "I will be better than Kang the Conqueror", and disappears into the timestream.
+Iron Lad insists on traveling back to the past to save her, and he kills Jonas when he protests.
+When the Young Avengers tell Iron Lad that this is most likely the event that will lead him down the path to becoming Kang the Conqueror, he states that "I will be better than Kang the Conqueror", and disappears.

-Nate, now going by the name Kid Immortus, later provides information to Doctor Doom regarding the Future Foundation.
-He is also seen in the company of a young Ravonna.

-After Doom's plan fails, Iron Lad returns and rescues Captain America from the timestream.
-He and two of his future counterparts, Kang the Conqueror and Immortus, attempt to hold Captain America prisoner so that he cannot interfere with the Illuminati's plan to save Earth by destroying numerous alternate worlds during the "Time Runs Out" storyline, but Captain America manages to escape.

-Richards returns once again as Iron Lad in the Exiles series alongside original member Blink and new members including Wolvie, Sharon Carter and Valkyrie, fighting a multiversal conglomerate of Kangs known as the "Time-Eater", later sacrificing himself to save the rest of the Exiles from a group of rogue Watchers.
+In the series Marvel's Voices, Iron Lad is attacked by Kristoff Vernard, who sieges Chronopolis.
+Unable to stop Vernard, Iron Lad takes a shard of the M'Kraan Crystal and sends it away, hoping that it can find someone to help.
+Iron Lad is mortally wounded by Vernard and ends up on Earth-616, where he encounters Cassie Lang and the main universe version of Vernard.
+Vernard and Cassie manage to kill the alternate Vernard, but Iron Lad dies from his injuries.

+In the series Avengers Academy: Marvel's Voices, it is revealed that Iron Lad was saved from death by M'Kraan, the embodiment of the M'Kraan Crystal.
+Now known as Immortus, he oversees the Midnight Chapel, M'Kraan's home.